-Hare today, gone tomorrow - Mountain hare Lepus timidus
+Hare today, gone tomorrow? - Mountain hare Lepus timidus

-This iconic mammal, also known as the Blue Hare, is perfectly adapted to life on the open mountainside, and to the harsh winter climate.
+This iconic mammal, also known as the blue hare, is perfectly adapted to life on the open mountainside, and to the harsh winter climate.
 The moorland habitat actively managed for red grouse is also ideal for them.
-Burnt strips of heather provide fresh shoots to feed on and the taller heather provides shelter from predators such as the golden eagle (for which hares are an important food resource).
+Burnt strips of heather provide fresh shoots to feed on and the taller heather provides shelter from predators such as the golden eagle.
 Population of mountain hares can fluctuate dramatically making it very difficult to assess their conservation status.

-Mountain hares are actively controlled on a number of grouse moors as it is believed this can reduce the number of vectors carrying ticks which spread disease to both grouse and people.
-Control of hare is a legal and legitimate management activity, with licenses required for snaring.
+Mountain hares are actively controlled on a number of grouse moors in order to reduce the number of vectors carrying ticks which spread disease to both grouse and people.
+Control of hare is a legal and legitimate management activity.
 It is important that we monitor hare numbers to ensure their status as one of our most loved and distinctive montane species in the National Park continues.

-Action: Determine current status and distribution, and undertake research into the impact of shooting on populations
+Action: Determine current status and distribution, and monitor populations

-4.4 Involving People
+4.4 INVOLVING PEOPLE

-The National Park is an attractive place: around 17,000 people permanently live here and 1.3million people visit every year, The relationships people have with the landscapes in which they live, work and recreate in are fundamental to the health of the nature of the Cairngorms National Park.
+The National Park is an attractive place: around 17,000 people permanently live here and 1.3million people visit every year.
+The relationships people have with the landscapes in which they live, work and recreate in are fundamental to the health of the nature of the Cairngorms National Park.